 I’m a member of the BACP, and as such I adhere to their ethical framework, and I have a children and adult workforce DBS check.

 My journey to counselling has been varied; I’ve always had a passion for making sense of my experience and the world around me, and that curiosity has led to my current passion for understanding the phenomenological, experiential, and lived experience of individuals.

-Learning and research had always been at the core of my life, and as I’ve grown older my interests have moved from pursuing an understanding of the building blocks of the universe, through to the origins of Western civilisation and the experiences of our ancestors, and now into the present day experience of individuals and how we live our lives.
+Learning and research had always been at the core of my life, and as I’ve grown older my interests have moved from pursuing an understanding of the universe, through to the origins of Western civilisation and the experiences of our ancestors, and now into the present day experience of individuals and how we live our lives.
 I am fundamentally curious about how we identify and understand our experiences, and how we build and create meaning in our lives.

 Reading, thinking critically and writing about my thoughts, experiences and philosophical approach are a key part to continuing my development as a therapist.
 You can see some of this work here on this site.

 Charities I support

 As part of my personal ethical philosophy I volunteer my services as a therapist in an honorary capacity to local charities.
 I recently finished working with Sussex Community Development Association (SCDA), offering Adult counselling in Eastbourne and Children and Young People counselling in Newhaven, as well as working in the specialist Suicide Service and Sexual Assault Services.
 I have previously worked with Cruse Bereavement Care as a Counsellor, the Samaritans as a Listener, and the Tarner Project in Brighton as a Youth Worker.